ashie/BrowserSelector/README.md

 [BrowserSelctor](https://gitlab.com/clear-code/browserselector) is a
 web-browser launcher for Microsoft Windows that aims to select an appropriate browser for an URL.
-Since many tranditional intranet web applications still depend on Internet Explorer, so such enterprise users need to switch IE and modern web-browsers (such as Mozilla Firefox or Google Chrome) according to the situation.
+Since many traditional intranet web applications still depend on Internet Explorer, so such enterprise users need to switch IE and modern web-browsers (such as Mozilla Firefox or Google Chrome) according to the situation.
 This application will do it automatically on clicking or